ual-cci/MSc-Coding-2/Week-4.md

 # But first

 Recap and Homework review.
+LetLet's take a look at the work I asked you to do, and think about some common problems.

-# Introdusing the Raspi
+# Introducing the Raspi

 ## Different PI models